drdangr/webtoon/README.md

 ### Gallery Management

-- **Browse Projects**: View all projects in the main gallery with thumbnails and author info
+- **Browse Projects**: View all projects in the main gallery with thumbnails, author info, and social metrics
+- **Filter by Genre**: Use genre filters to find specific types of content
+- **Sort Options**: Sort by newest, most popular (views), or most liked
+- **Social Interactions**: Like projects and view real-time like counts
+- **Author Profiles**: Click on authors to view their complete profiles and project collections
 - **Edit Own Projects**: Full editing access for projects you created
-- **View Others' Projects**: Read-only access to other users' projects
+- **View Others' Projects**: Read-only access to other users' projects with view tracking
 - **Delete Projects**: Remove your own projects (with confirmation)

 ### Navigation Controls
 - **Mouse/Touch**: Drag nodes to reposition them
-- **Zoom**: Scroll wheel to zoom in/out of the graph
+- **Zoom**: Hold Ctrl and use the mouse wheel to zoom in/out (cursor-centered)
 - **Pan**: Drag empty space to navigate the canvas

 ### Node Types